2020 Sustainability Report

-Financial and sustainability performance are mutually beneficial.
-Strong financial performance enables us to make investments in the sustainability efforts that we believe in—a pillar of The Greif Way.
-Similarly, our sustainability efforts contribute to sales, efficiency and cost improvements that generate additional value for our shareholders.
+Our financial performance and sustainability strategy are mutually beneficial.
+We leverage our strong financial performance to invest in the sustainability efforts that we believe in—a pillar of The Greif Way.
+Our sustainability strategy enables stronger sales, increased efficiency and reduced costs that create greater value for our shareholders.